NerminImamovic/povioTask/README.md

 # Povio Task

-Node.js Povio Assignment
+Node.js Povio Assignment - Nermin Imamovic

-* The reason for using MongoDB is practicing NoSql, learning MongoDB hooks and comparing knowledge in relation to my previous application.
+* The reason for using MongoDB is practicing NoSql and comparing knowledge in relation to my previous application.

 A few things to note in the project:
 * **[Github Actions Workflows](https://github.com/NerminImamovic/povioTask/tree/master/.github/workflows)** -